Diego Mariño: Sporting Gijón

 On 1 July 2016, after Levante's relegation, Mariño joined Sporting de Gijón for four years.
-Second choice to Iván Cuéllar, he made his debut on 26 November in a 2–1 loss at leaders Real Madrid.
+Understudy to Iván Cuéllar, he made his debut on 26 November in a 2–1 loss at leaders Real Madrid.

 On 18 January 2018, Mariño extended his contract until 2022.
 Between 4 February and 1 April he was unbeaten during 764 minutes and, at the end of the season, he was named Sporting's player of the year.

 In August 2019, another year was added to Mariño's contract.
 He remained first-choice at El Molinón in the ensuing seasons, even after the re-acquisition of Cuéllar in 2021.
 He suffered a right hamstring injury the following March and was replaced by the latter for ten games as the side successfully fought relegation, returning on 29 May for the final match of the campaign in a 1–0 home defeat against UD Las Palmas.

 Almería

 On 26 January 2023, Mariño returned to the top tier after agreeing to an 18-month contract with UD Almería.
+He made his only appearance of the season on 4 March, as a half-time substitute for the injured Fernando and conceding both goals in a 2–0 home loss to Villarreal.

+Mariño spent the 2023–24 campaign as third-choice behind Luís Maximiano and Fernando as they suffered relegation, and left the club in July 2024.

+Later career

+On 10 September 2024, Mariño signed a one-year deal with Granada CF. In July 2025, he moved to fellow second-division Albacete Balompié on a two-year contract.